plijnzaad/rsg_workshop/README.md

 # rsg_workshop
-Planning and web page for RSG workshsop
+Planning and web page for RSG workshop